Home / Life Insurance / Articles / Tax Savings / Comprehensive Guide to Taxation on 'Income from Other Sources' in India

 Income from Freelancing and Consultancy: Professionals earning income from freelancing or providing consultancy services must account for this income under the head of Income from Other Sources.

-Income from Savings Bonds: Interest income from government savings bonds and other similar instruments is taxed as part of Income from Other Sources.
+Income from Savings Bonds: Interest from government savings bonds and similar instruments is taxed as part of Income from Other Sources.

-Income from Foreign Assets: Income from assets held overseas, including foreign bank accounts, investments, or properties, must be reported under this category and taxed accordingly.
+Income from Foreign Assets: Income from overseas assets, including foreign bank accounts, investments, or properties, must be reported under this category and taxed accordingly.

 Advances and Gifts on Occasions: Certain gifts received during occasions like weddings may be taxable if they exceed the exemption limit.